General Pool Care

 Total Alkalinity (range 80-150 ppm) is a measure of the alkaline materials dissolved in the water.
 The water’s ability to resist pH changes depends on the amount of this alkaline material in the water.
 If the total alkalinity is low, the result is “pH bounce”, meaning that the pH will tend to “bounce” in and out of range.
 If total alkalinity is too high, it becomes very difficult to adjust the pH as needed.

-Calcium hardness (range 175-275 ppm) refers to the amount of dissolved materials (mostly calcium carbonate) in water.
-A low calcium hardness can lead to corrosion of equipment or the etching of a plaster finish.
+Calcium hardness (range 175-275 ppm) refers to the number of dissolved materials (mostly calcium carbonate) in water.
+Low calcium hardness can lead to corrosion of equipment or the etching of a plaster finish.
 A calcium hardness level that is too high causes cloudy water and scaling.

-Without stabilizer, the sun’s rays would quickly destroy the chlorine in your pool.
-Stabilizer acts as a “sun shield” to make the chlorine last longer, up to 3 ½ times longer!
+Without a stabilizer, the sun’s rays would quickly destroy the chlorine in your pool.
+The stabilizer acts as a “sun shield” to make the chlorine last longer, up to 3 ½ times longer!
 Your dealer will tell you how much stabilizer to add to your newly opened pool.
 You should start by raising the minimum level to 40 parts per million (ppm).
-Afterwards, simply use stabilized chlorine to maintain the proper stabilizer levels.
+Afterward, simply use stabilized chlorine to maintain the proper stabilizer levels.

 Calcium chloride – increases calcium hardness.
-This is a convenient and safe granular product for raising calcium hardness of pool water to aid in prevention of corrosion, etched plaster and other problems resulting from low calcium hardness.
+This is a convenient and safe granular product for raising the calcium hardness of pool water to aid in the prevention of corrosion, etched plaster, and other problems resulting from low calcium hardness.

-Mustard algae appears as loose flakes on pool surfaces.
+Mustard algae appear as loose flakes on pool surfaces.
 Color may vary from yellow to green.
-It is easily brushed off, but returns to surfaces within hours.
+It is easily brushed off but returns to surfaces within hours.
 It is also resistant to chlorine.
 Use an algaecide as directed.
 Brush and recirculate.

-Black aglae develops as black patches on pool surfaces.
-It can be scraped with your fingernail, and has a dark green appearance if smeared.
-You can remove black algae with vigorous daily brushing and a double dosage of a shock treatment.
+Black algae develop as black patches on pool surfaces.
+It can be scraped with your fingernail and has a dark green appearance if smeared.
+You can remove black algae with vigorous daily brushing and a double dosage of shock treatment.
 A granular algae remover may be used as a spot treatment in plaster pools only.

-Red algae is actually a bacteria, not an algae.
-It shows up on pool surfaces as loose, rust colored specks or clinging, bright pink patches.
-Use a soluble dosage of a shock treatment.
+Red algae is actually a bacteria, not algae.
+It shows up on pool surfaces as loose, rust-colored specks or clinging bright pink patches.
+Use a soluble dosage of shock treatment.